imballinst/imballinst.dev/src/pages/blog/making-testing-in-frontend-fun.md

 ### Treat tests as a way to verify a bug

-I read somewhere that once, there was this person who's actively contributing to Open-Source Software (OSS).
+I read somewhere that once, there was this person who was actively contributing to Open-Source Software (OSS).
 They noticed a bug in a certain repository and on top of opening an issue, what did they do?
-They open a PR with an added test reflecting the bug.
+They opened a PR with an added test reflecting the bug.
 Needless to say, the PR's build failed.
 However, the value brought by that PR was immense.
-Maintainers usually expect some kind of reproduction, usually in the form of an online sandbox or a repository with very minimal content.
+Maintainers usually expect some kind of bug reproduction, usually in the form of an online sandbox or a repository with very minimal content.
 With that "failing PR", they do not have to look far: just fix the test and they will fix the issue as well.

 The same can be applied when we want to fix a bug.
 Start with a test, confirm that the bug can be reproduced programmatically, then work on the fix.
 Then, feel how good that is to see the previously failing test, now successful.